apache/couchdb-documentation/src/cluster/theory.rst

 * ``n=3`` Any 2 nodes can be down.
 * etc

-Computers goes down and sysadmins pull out network cables in a furious rage from time to time, so using ``n<2`` is asking for downtime.
-Having a to high value of n is adding servers and complexity without any real benefit.
+Computers go down and sysadmins pull out network cables in a furious rage from time to time, so using ``n<2`` is asking for downtime.
+Having too high a value of ``n`` adds servers and complexity without any real benefit.
 The sweetspot is at ``n=3``.

 Say that we have a database with 3 replicas and 4 shards.
 That would give us a maximum of 12 nodes.
 4*3=12 Every shard have 3 copies.